AI Tools for Teachers: An Independent Comparison [2026]Teacher using multiple AI-powered educational tools for lesson planning and assessment

 Mathematics Hegarty Maths Video explanations + auto-marked quizzes.
 Diagnostic data on topic-level understanding.
 Flipped learning, revision, diagnostic assessment

-Science Educake Auto-marked science quizzes aligned to AQA, Edexcel, OCR.
+Cross-curricular Educake Auto-marked quizzes across 10+ subjects including science, maths, geography, and computer science.
+Aligned to AQA, Edexcel, OCR.
 Teacher-customisable question banks.
 End-of-topic quizzes, homework, retrieval practice

 Science Tassomai Algorithm-driven daily revision quizzes.
 Identifies weak topics and prioritises review.
 GCSE revision, spaced practice, knowledge retention